In this guide to Mallorca at Christmas, find out what to expect when visiting the island over the festive season.

 You will also find 3-Kings parades in Arenal, Puerto Portals, Palmanova, Port d’Andratx, Port de Soller, Puerto Pollensa, Alcudia, Cala Bona, Cala d’Or and throughout the centre of the island.

 Normally sweets are thrown from the floats at the Three Kings parade past waiting children and families who line the streets.
-You’ll hear children chanting the name of their favourite King, whether it’s Melchior, Balthasar and Caspar.
+You’ll hear children chanting the name of their favourite King, whether it’s Melchior, Balthasar and Caspar

 Children go to bed excited after this event to wake up the next day to find their presents delivered.